Mobius Young Climate Leaders

 Mobius Green Friday Initiative

-- A student-led weekly recycling effort, turning homes and schools into hubs for responsible waste segregation.
+• Student-led weekly recycling drives that transform homes and schools into centers for responsible waste segregation.

 Curriculum Delivery & School Engagement

-- Integration of the Pani-Pahar curriculum into mainstream learning, supported by training for teachers and sensitization of students.
+• Integration of the Pani-Pahar curriculum into school learning, supported by teacher training and student sensitisation on climate and conservation.

-- Strong support from school management and local governance bodies enhanced program sustainability.
+• Strong backing from school management and local governance bodies, strengthening programme ownership and long-term sustainability.

 Hands-on Forestry Experience

-- Professionals contributed to GIS-based forest mapping, biodiversity documentation, and sustainable project management.
+• Young professionals contributed to GIS-based forest mapping, biodiversity documentation, and sustainable project management, strengthening evidence-based environmental planning.

-- Participation in the JICA and Honey Mission projects deepened their understanding of ecosystem services and community-based conservation.
+• Engagement with the Japan International Cooperation Agency (JICA) and the Honey Mission initiatives deepened their understanding of ecosystem services and community-based conservation.

 Our Partners